ljrk0/GaussianElimination/README.md

-# TNF (gaussian elimination)
+# TNF (gaussian elimination, Treppennormalform)

 ## Description

 A simple command-line cross-platform implementation of the Gaussian elimination algorithm in C/C++.
+You can find some more ditails in the [wiki](https://github.com/LeonardKoenig/TNF/wiki)

 ## Download